• aumente a fonte

 About the Museum

-The Índia Vanuíre Historical and Pedagogical Museum, institution from the State Secretariat of Creative Culture, Economy and Industry, in Tupã (SP), was created in 1966 by Luiz de Souza Leão, during the context of insertions of the Historical and Pedagogical Museums into the State of São Paulo Web.
+The Índia Vanuíre Historical and Pedagogical Museum, in Tupã (SP), is an institution of the Secretariat of Culture, Economy, and Creative Industries of the State of São Paulo, managed by ACAM Portinari – a Social Cultural Organization.
+It was established in 1966 by Luiz de Souza Leão in the context of the implementation of the network of Historical and Pedagogical Museums of the State of São Paulo.

 We attribute to Luiz de Souza Leão the definition of the two thematic axes of the Museum – local history and ethnography.
 Today, after a museological update, the axes cross to put in doubt the territory were the institution is inserted, explore the construction of its inhabitants’ memories, either Indian or not, and play the social and educational roles within democratic and intercultural principles.